-The program is aimed at graduates which hold a BSc or equivalent degree in Economics, Mathematics, Statistics or a related discipline.
-At least 15 ECTS in both Economics and Mathematics/Statistics are required.
+A BSc or equivalent degree in Economics, Mathematics, Statistics or a related discipline is required.
+At least 15 ECTS in both Economics and mathematics/statistics/econometrics are required.

 Carsten Jentsch studied mathematics with a minor in business administration at TU Braunschweig from 2001 to 2007, where he received his doctorate in 2010.
 After a research stay at UC San Diego he became postdoc at the Economics faculty of the University of Mannheim in 2011 and at the SFB 884 ‘The Political Economy of Reforms’.
 Since 2015 he has been a member of the Elite Program for Postdocs of the Baden-Württemberg Foundation.
 After holding professorships at the Universities of Bayreuth and Mannheim, he has been working at TU Dortmund University since summer 2018.
 He is a faculty member of the Ruhr Graduate School in Economics.